The Main Reasons Why Your Washer Stops Spinning

 If your washing machine stops spinning, there are a couple of non-mechanical things you can check right away to alleviate the problem:

-This generally happens to top-loading machines when heavier clothes are loaded to one side instead of spread out evenly.
-The machine will automatically shut down when it senses the load is out of balance to prevent mechanical damage.
+This generally happens to top-loading machines when heavier clothes are loaded to one side instead of spreading out evenly.
+The machine will automatically shut down to prevent mechanical damage when it senses the load is out of balance.

 Turn the washer off and re-balance the load by moving the clothes to an equal distribution.
 When you close the lid, spinning should resume.
-It may be necessary to drain excess water from the tub before the regular wash cycle will resume.
+Draining excess water from the tub may be necessary before the regular wash cycle resumes.

 A clogged drain trap can be a common non-mechanical reason for a front-load washer to stop spinning.
-Lint and small items that have been left in pockets or inadvertently picked up with the laundry may collect in the drain trap.
+Lint and small items left in pockets or inadvertently picked up with the laundry may collect in the drain trap.
 The filter system prevents the items from entering the main drain and clogging or damaging it.
-However, if the drain trap itself becomes clogged, the machine will shut down.
+However, the machine will shut down if the drain trap becomes clogged.

 Machine models differ, but you’ll need to locate the drain trap door (usually on the front bottom portion of the washer.)
 Pull out the cutout section to access the drain trap cap or plug.
-Some water will remain in the trap, so make sure to place a cup under the cap to catch any liquid before turning the cap counterclockwise.
+Some water will remain in the trap, so place a cup under the lid to catch any liquid before turning the cap counterclockwise.

 Allow the water to drain out, then clean out any lint or debris that may be trapped in the drain.
-Once cleared, replace the lint trap (secure it by turning it clockwise), and snapping the cover back into place.
+Once cleared, replace the lint trap (secure it by turning it clockwise) and snap the cover back into place.
 Restart the machine to resume the spin cycle.

 If neither rebalancing the load nor cleaning the drain trap resolves your problem, a master reset may help.

 Unplug the machine for approximately one minute.
 Plug it back in and reset the computer by opening and closing the door six times in 12 seconds.
-Not all machines will respond to this action.
+Please note that not all appliances will respond to this specific action.

-A safety mechanism is included on all front-loading and some newer top-loading washing machines that prevents the door from being opened mid-cycle.
-A door lock/interlock system includes a lock on the machine, door strike and switch.
-When the door is closed, it triggers a signal to the control system that it’s locked and allows the spin cycle to operate.
+A safety mechanism includes all front-loading and newer top-loading washing machines that prevent the door from opening mid-cycle.
+A door lock/interlock system consists of a lock on the appliance, the door strike and the switch.
+When the door is closed, it signals to the control system that it’s locked and allows the spin cycle to operate.

-If the door lock or strike is malfunctioning, a digital error code may be displayed and the washer will cease agitating and spinning.
+If the door lock or strike malfunctions, a digital error code may be displayed, and the washer will cease agitating and spinning.
 Contact an appliance repair professional to replace the door lock or assembly.

-Similar to the door lock system noted above, older top-load washing machines use a lid switch to safely operate the spin cycle.
+Like the door lock system noted above, older top-load washing machines use a lid switch to operate the spin cycle safely.
 The underside of the washer lid will be equipped with a pin that activates the switch when the lid is closed.

 An excessively worn drive belt can prevent your top-load or front-load washer basket from spinning.
-And while you’ll want an expert to replace it, you can save time troubleshooting by listening for sounds of the belt slipping or whining that could indicate a belt issue.
+While you’ll want an expert to replace it, you can save time troubleshooting by listening for sounds of the belt slipping or whining that could indicate a belt issue.

-The repair professional will also verify that the idler pulley or motor glide is providing the proper belt tension and moves freely.
-While you may be tempted to replace the drive belt yourself, it’s a better idea to hire a licensed technician to do the job.
+The repair professional will verify that the idler pulley or motor glide provides the proper belt tension and moves freely.
+While you may be tempted to replace the drive belt yourself, it’s better to hire a licensed technician to do the job.
 You’ll be assured that the proper replacement belt is used for optimum performance and experience peace of mind knowing the parts and labour are covered under warranty.

-If the mere name of this part has you searching for your owner’s manual, it’s likely you shouldn’t tackle this repair yourself.
-The direct drive motor coupling is used on some top load and front-load machines instead of a belt drive.
+If the mere name of this part has you searching for your owner’s manual, likely, you shouldn’t tackle this repair yourself.
+The direct drive motor coupling is used on some top-load and front-load machines instead of a belt drive.
 Its main purpose is to transfer power from the motor to the transmission.
-As it wears, the coupling will slip and eventually fail to engage the drive forks that allow the basket to agitate or spin.
+The coupling will slip as it wears, eventually failing to engage the drive forks that allow the basket to agitate or spin.